 If you think a senior you know may be a victim of elder financial exploitation, watch for some of these common signs, outlined by the Pennsylvania Department of Aging:

 - Increased confusion

 - Signing over one’s home to another

 The Pennsylvania Department of Aging also offers a 24-hour hotline that allows you to report elder financial exploitation.
 Visit their website to learn more.

-For more information about how to identify scams and keep your money safe, visit the Financial Security section of our blog.
+For more information about how to identify scams and keep your money safe, visit our blog.